 Should You Upgrade to Windows 10 Before 2023?

-Should you continue to use Windows 8 or 8.1?
-For now, if you want to, absolutely; it’s still very much a safe operating system to use.
+If you want to continue to use Windows 8 or 8.1, you can – it’s still very much a safe operating system to use.
 However, for those looking to upgrade to Windows 10, a few options are still available.

-Do you plan on continue using Windows 8 or 8.1 after 2023 arrives?
+Do you plan on continue using Windows 8 or 8.1 after 2023?
 Let us know below.